thinxer/coincross/coincross-cli/README.md

-#gocoins-cli
+#Coincross-CLI

-A simple CLI for gocoins.
+A simple CLI for coincross.
 It is recommended that you create a wrapper script for convenience.

 	#!/bin/sh
 	export EXCHANGE=btcchina
 	export APIKEY=your_api_key
 	export SECRET=your_secret
-	./gocoins-cli $@
+	./coincross-cli $@